 Arkansas is the 33rd most populous and 29th largest US state.
-The state’s economy is primarily based on agriculture which contributes $16 billion to the state economy.
-Rice is currently the largest export commodity, the state produces half of all the rice consumed in the U.S.
+The state’s economy is primarily based on agriculture, which contributes $16 billion to the state economy.
+Rice is currently the largest export commodity.
+In fact, the state produces half of all the rice consumed in the US.

-The Bear state is also home to large Fortune 500 corporations like Walmart, Tyson Foods, JB Hunt and the US headquarters of French aeroplane manufacturer, Dassault.
-According to a recent CNBC survey, Arkansas ranks 1st in the country in the cost of doing business, 2nd in the cost of living, 50th in the quality of life, 40th in business friendliness and 36th in access to capital.
+The Bear State is also home to large Fortune 500 corporations such as Walmart, Tyson Foods, JB Hunt, and the US headquarters of French aeroplane manufacturer Dassault.
+According to a recent CNBC survey, Arkansas ranks 1st in the country in the cost of doing business, 2nd in the cost of living, 50th in the quality of life, 40th in business friendliness, and 36th in access to capital.

 Although the state hosts various multinational corporations, a vast majority of companies are small businesses (SMBs).
 They account for more than half of Arkansas’ labor force and have a significant impact on the state’s economy.